 The cost of cash settled transactions is measured initially at fair value at the grant date using an appropriate pricing model.
 This fair value is expensed over the period until vesting with recognition of a corresponding liability.
-The liability is remeasured at each balance sheet date up to and including the settlement date with changes in fair value recognised in profit or loss.
+The liability is remeasured at each balance sheet date up to and including the settlement date with changes in fair value recognised in the consolidated income statements.